Feature article

 AI summary

-Conversely, investors are pausing ahead of the election, concerned about potential tax changes like a Capital Gains Tax.
-While some positive global news may spur growth, a new housing boom is considered unlikely.
+In contrast, investors are pausing ahead of the election, concerned about weak rents, high costs, and potential tax changes like a Capital Gains Tax (CGT).

 A sluggish June offset by a new peace deal